 In the days of old, you’d have to pay upfront for a service.
 Now, Managed Service providers make the investments to deliver the capability before realising any revenue from you, the customer.
 The platform has to be built before the user buys.

-For you, the customer the risk of paying for infrastructure simply disappears because of the nature of the new relationship.
+For you, the risk of paying for infrastructure simply disappears because of the nature of the new relationship.

 Time to make the move